Opensource-IIITH/Discord-CAS/README.md

 1. Make a pull request to the server by ediing the `bot/server_config.ini` file as per your server requirements. (configurations are detailed in above section)
 2. Create a new role for the bot, which is *above* the roles of regular members (bot can only verify members lower in role than itself)
-3. Contact sigma_g#5744 on Discord.
+3. **After** your PR is merged, navigate to the [this URL](https://discord.com/api/oauth2/authorize?client_id=843107899944861706&permissions=469764096&redirect_uri=https%3A%2F%2Fdiscord-cas.eastus.cloudapp.azure.com%2Fbot&response_type=code&scope=bot%20identify) to authenticate the bot and add it to your server.
+Note that you must have "Manage Server" permission on this server.

 (If you're new to Discord roles, read the FAQ: [link](https://support.discord.com/hc/en-us/articles/214836687-Role-Management-101))

-I (sigma_g) will then:
+One of the admins will then:

 1. Merge your pull request
 2. Restart the running bot instance

-3. Give you necessary links so you can add the bot to your server.
-4. (optional) Stay in your server for some time to verify things work.
+**Notes**:

+1. `.verify` might not work for server-admins.
+In that case, the role the bot has should be higher than the role of the server admin.
+2. We recommend that you create a new channel (like #server-help) where all your users can run the `.verify` command.

+If at any point you face any difficulty, raise a new issue in this GitHub repository.

 ### External organizations